Overview

 What if I don't have access to my DNS settings?

-- Contact your IT department or Email Administrator, the contact that manages your domain and DNS settings.
+- Contact your IT department or Email Administrator, the contact who manages your domain and DNS settings.
 Share this guide with them and ask for their assistance in adding these records.

 -